Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 3.Bearings

-The cam chain tensioner is a small cylinder located in the engine that controls the camshaft movement.
+The cam chain tensioner is a small cylinder in the engine users that controls the camshaft movement.
 It works by always applying a pre-determined amount of pressure to the camshaft, regardless of engine RPM.
-However, with age and wear, this cylinder can lose its ability to apply enough force to the camshaft, resulting in excessive engine wear and operational problems.
+However, with age and wear, this cylinder can lose its ability to apply enough force to the camshaft, resulting in excessive catastrophic engine wear and operational problems.

 4.Ignition System Problems

 Issues with the ignition system of the Harley Davidson 96-cubic-inch engine have been reported, such as issues with using a single coil in the Evo engine and deploying double coils in the Twin Cam 88 engine.
-You also knew the Twin Cam 88 to have a weak chain drive system.
+You also knew the Twin Cam 88 to have a weak chain gear drive system.

 Dealers advise their customers to watch out for cam-support bearing issues with the TC-88 engine.
-However, mechanical tension arms in cam chests were left unchanged, resulting in poor cylinder filling and reduced performance.
+However, mechanical tension rocker arms in cam chests were left unchanged, resulting in poor cylinder filling and reduced performance.
 Hence, customers must be careful when purchasing or servicing this motorcycle model and ensure everything is up to date and working properly.

 5.Cylinder Head Problems